How do construction loans work?

 Leorah Gavidor

-Use our mortgage calculator to set your budget
+Use our mortgage calculator to figure out your budget

 Understanding how much you can afford to spend on your next home requires looking at multiple variables, including your loan term, mortgage interest rate, down payment and property taxes in your area.
 Use the ConsumerAffairs mortgage affordability calculator below to discover what house price you can realistically afford.